• Home

 You must be login as root or user with sudo privileges, to configure the firewall on your CentOS system.

-Basic Concepts in Firewalld#
+Basic Concepts in Firewalld

-FirewallD uses concepts of services and zones instead of iptables rules and chains.
+rules and chains.
 Using that you can configure which traffic should allowed or disallowed to and from system.
-FirewallD is using firewall-cmd utility to manage your firewall configuration.
+FirewallD is using firewall-cmd

-FirewallD Zones#
+FirewallD Zones

 Zones are sets of rules which specify what traffic should be allow depending on the level of trust you have in the networks your computer is connected to.
 You can assign network interfaces and sources to a zone.